decretist/Dissertation/Chapter4/tmp.md

 of words" (1949).
 He expressed the relationship as $ab^2 = k$ (1935)
 and r × f = C (1949).

-[^Za]: "To avoid the use of such a concept as 25 millionths of a word, let us simply say that our formula, $ab^2 = k$, is apparently valid only for words in the lower range of frequency."
+[^Za]: "Hence the $ab^2 = k$ relationship is valid only for the less frequently occurring words which, however, represent the greater part of the vocabulary in use, though not always a great majority of the occurrences." ...
+"It is perhaps worth pointing out that the
-@zipf_psycho-biology_1935, 43.
+$ab^2 = k$ relationship which appears valid for the frequency distribution of the less frequent words would demand fractional words when applied to the speech-elements of highest occurence, such as *the* in English." @zipf_psycho-biology_1935, 42-43.

 [^Zb]: Zipf used the term "integrality" to describe the discrete, discontinuous, nature of frequency and rank. @zipf_human_1949, 31,